arc-framework/platform-spike/README.md

 ### Security Hardening

 The platform includes:

-- ✅ No weak default passwords
+- ✅ No weak default credentials checked into git
-- ✅ No hardcoded secrets
-- ✅ Resource limits on all services
-- ✅ Log rotation configured
+- 🔒 TLS entrypoint configured for service exposure
-- ✅ Minimal port exposure in production
-- ✅ Traefik-based routing with auth
-- ✅ Automated secret validation
+- 🔐 Traefik dashboard disabled by default; enable via secure override only
+- 🛡️ Hardened compose profiles (no insecure legacy services)
+- 🧪 Health checks wired into `make health-*`

 See [SECURITY-FIXES.md](docs/guides/SECURITY-FIXES.md) for details.